 Informed consent is an essential component of phlebotomy procedures, both from a legal and ethical perspective.
-It’s increasingly important to be aware of the requirements for patient consent within this area, especially in regards to minors or those with cognitive impairments.
-In this blog post we provide guidance on understanding these considerations when dealing with patients giving their informed consent for any type of medical procedure related to phlebotomy.
+As the importance of phlebotomy patient consent continues to grow, it’s crucial to be well-versed in the requirements for obtaining informed consent within this area, particularly when dealing with minors or individuals with cognitive impairments.
+In this blog post, we provide guidance on understanding these considerations when securing patients’ informed consent for any type of medical procedure related to phlebotomy.

 Key Takeaways